SauzeauYannis/Web-Project/README.md

 ### Presentation

-This project was carried out in the first year of the [CMI Informatique](http://formations.univ-poitiers.fr/fr/index/autre-diplome-niveau-master-AM/autre-diplome-niveau-master-AM/cmi-informatique-JD2XQGVY.html) at the [UFR SFA Université de Poitiers](https://sfa.univ-poitiers.fr/) as part of the [Web Technologies](http://formations.univ-poitiers.fr/fr/index/autre-diplome-niveau-master-AM/autre-diplome-niveau-master-AM/cmi-informatique-JD2XQGVY/specialite-s2-K5C6CNJ4/technologies-du-web-1-JB1YC60E.html) teaching programme.
+This project was carried out in the first year of the [CMI Informatique](http://formations.univ-poitiers.fr/fr/index/autre-diplome-niveau-master-AM/autre-diplome-niveau-master-AM/cmi-informatique-JD2XQGVY.html) at the [University of Poitiers](https://www.univ-poitiers.fr/en/) as part of the [Web Technologies](http://formations.univ-poitiers.fr/fr/index/autre-diplome-niveau-master-AM/autre-diplome-niveau-master-AM/cmi-informatique-JD2XQGVY/specialite-s2-K5C6CNJ4/technologies-du-web-1-JB1YC60E.html) teaching programme.

-This project was developed in pairs and with [WebStorm](https://www.jetbrains.com/fr-fr/webstorm/) IDE.
+This project was developed in pairs and with [WebStorm](https://www.jetbrains.com/webstorm/) IDE.

 <a name="en_u"/>